 5 signs your travel program is ready for change

 Whether it’s a merger, shift in company culture, or adoption of new corporate travel tech – there’s a multitude of reasons why your enterprise might need to give your program a refresh.
 But even still, change can be scary, especially if you find yourself unsure of its necessity.
-No matter what kind of change your organization needs, whether it be onboarding a new TMC or switching OBTs, here are the top 5 signs your enterprise is ready for change.
+No matter what kind of change your organisation needs, whether it be onboarding a new TMC or switching OBTs, here are the top 5 signs your enterprise is ready for change.

 1. The user interface (UI) on your OBT isn’t user friendly

-Mergers and acquisitions can be an exciting yet tense time for your organization – especially when it comes to your travel program.
+Mergers and acquisitions can be an exciting yet tense time for your organisation – especially when it comes to your travel program.
 On one hand, you might be gaining access to additional funds or valuable assets, but on the other, you’re likely creating gaps and inconsistencies in existing knowledge and programs.
-As you start the process of absorbing workforces and adapting policies, you may realize that your travel program is fragmented due to multiple TMCs, tech platforms, and more – and without change, this is going to put you at risk for more than just future headaches.
+As you start the process of absorbing workforces and adapting policies, you may realise that your travel program is fragmented due to multiple TMCs, tech platforms, and more – and without change, this is going to put you at risk for more than just future headaches.
 This will require consolidation under one TMC to streamline your global operations and governance.

 3. Fragmented expense management has led to budget cuts